Titanosauria

 Titanosaurs (or titanosaurians; members of the group Titanosauria) were a diverse group of sauropod dinosaurs, including genera from every continent.
 The titanosaurs were the last surviving group of long-necked sauropods, with taxa still thriving at the time of the extinction event at the end of the Cretaceous.
-This group includes some of the largest land animals known to have ever existed, such as Patagotitan, estimated at 37 m long with a mass of 69 tonne, and the comparably-sized Argentinosaurus and Puertasaurus from the same region.
+This group includes some of the largest land animals known to have ever existed, such as Patagotitan, estimated at 37 m long with a mass of 69 tonne, and the comparably sized Argentinosaurus and Puertasaurus from the same region.

 The group's name alludes to the mythological Titans of ancient Greek mythology, via the type genus (now considered a nomen dubium) Titanosaurus.
 Together with the brachiosaurids and relatives, titanosaurs make up the larger sauropod clade Titanosauriformes.
-Titanosaurs have long been a poorly-known group, and the relationships between titanosaur species are still not well-understood.
+Titanosaurs have long been a poorly known group, and the relationships among titanosaur species are still not well understood.